 - a.
 The date the contribution was deposited in the bank account;

 - b.
-The date on the check; or
+The date the check cleared the bank; or

 - c.
 The date the contribution was received.

 Answer: c.
 The date the contribution was received.

 The date of a contribution is the day the check was received and is under control of the committee, unless it was returned or donated with 15 days of receipt.